bsuth/punchfolio/content/projects/rule-builder/index.md

 # Designing a Rule Builder on Promotion Software

-## Company & Product Background

-In the industry of meal kit subscriptions, Marley Spoon had already made its mark by delivering home-cooked experiences to customers across 7 countries with Australia and the USA as its biggest markets.
-With a focus on sending pre-portioned ingredients and recipes, Marley Spoon's offerings resonated particularly with those seeking convenience and delight.
-The plans, catering to both two-person and four-person households, offered a choice of up to 6 meals for weekly deliveries.
+In the competitive landscape of meal kit subscriptions, Marley Spoon has made its mark by delivering convenient home-cooked experiences to customers in 7 countries, with Australia and the USA as the biggest markets.
+Their focus on pre-portioned ingredients and diverse recipes has resonated with those who seek ease without sacrificing flavor.
+With subscription plans designed for two-person and four-person households, subscribers can choose up to 6 meals per week, simplifying meal planning.

-## Problem & Goal

-Aggressively offering vouchers has been one of the key incentives for the first-time customers for the meal kit industry.
-The profit margin the company loses through discounting has been growing over time due to the competitiveness among brands.
-The current flat percent discount applied to both two-person and four-person plans leads to a loss of revenue in higher value plans.

-Marketing Tech team came up with a solution to have different discount applied to different plans, which would allow the company to generate more revenue for the user acquisition.
-However, the promotion software did not support customizing discount based on different plans.
-My contribution was to **design a new interface that allows our marketing managers to customize vouchers for different plans**.

-## Understanding use cases

-Generally, vouchers used in meal kit service often are split vouchers which is not a one-time voucher.
-The split vouchers allow users to continue getting a discount on the product for several weeks in order to increase long term value (LTV) for subscription products.
-For the plan-based voucher, there will be 2 different users.

-The first use case is acquisition voucher for new customers who sign up for the first time with the brand.
-Usually users will get the voucher via marketing campaign and it will be applied automatically with a deeplink from the campaign in the signup process.
-The value of the discount will change regarding to a plan that users select.

-The second use case is reactivation voucher, which will be offering to users who have unsubscribed and would like to come back again.
-We target this group of users with reactivation campaign via email communication.

-## Requirements & user flow

-Discussing with Product Managers and Marketing Managers, I documented the requirements of the MVP for the feature.
-For them, the feature will allow them to set a distinct discount value based on different numbers of people on a plan (such as a couple plan, or a family plan) and different numbers of meal on a plan (such as 2-6 meals per week).

-The feature should also allow them to have different type of discounts in one voucher and it must be easily to create and duplicate to one another.
+Vouchers have long been a staple in attracting new customers to the meal kit experience.
+However, the simplicity of offering flat percentage discounts has become a bit more complicated. **Offering the same discounts across all subscription plans started eating into profit margins, especially for higher-value plans.** Collaborating with product and marketing managers, we discovered a solution by introducing varying discounts linked to specific subscription plans.
+However, the existing promotion software caused a challenge, as it wasn't equipped for this level of customization.

+## The Strategy of Split Voucher

+Split voucher is a common strategy among meal kit brands to maintain subscribers over multiple weeks.
+These vouchers consist of two main campaigns: the **"Acquisition Voucher,"** aimed at new customers and distributed through digital and affiliate marketing, and the **"Reactivation Voucher,"** tailored for unsubscribed customers via targeted email campaigns.

+## Simplifying the User Flow

+During a discussion with both product and marketing teams, we outlined the essential features of the Minimum Viable Product (MVP).
+It became clear that the solution needed to be capable of adjusting discounts based on variables like the number of persons and the number of meals chosen on a plan.

 ![user-flow](user-flow.webp)

-## Concept & Design

-I introduced a **rule builder concept** into the promotion software enabling users to define logics in voucher value for different plans.
-For example, when the voucher is used in two-person and three-meal plan, the discount will be 50 percent off instead of 75 percent.
-Due to a rule builder being a new concept, I worked on the design and prototype at the same time in order to do rapid testing and get feedback fast and frequently from users.
+## Introducing the Rule Builder

+I introduced a design solution that came in the shape of **the Rule Builder** – a dynamic interface empowering marketing managers to create tailored discount formulas for various subscription plan scenarios.
+For example, a "Two-Person, Three-Meal" plan might trigger a 50% discount instead of the standard 75%.
+This customization ensures discounts align with business goals and customer preferences.

 <ImageGrid columns="2">